zachbutton/crystalize.js/README.md

 -   keepCount
 -   keepAfter

 In the earlier section, we went over the default mode, keepAll.
 No shards are collapsed, thus the partial crystal is always identical to our initial state.
-The next mode, keepNone, what it sounds like.
+The next mode, keepNone, is what it sounds like.
 We don't keep any shards, and the partial crystal is the same as the value you get from `.asCrystal()`.

 Somewhere in between, we have keepCount.
 But it's essentially similar in that there's a definite, static value of 'N', the number of shards we keep.